 The SubBuffer tab allows the user to select sections of the buffer instead of the nodes.
 This can be used to divide mega trees/matrices into slices for singing face or individual effects.

-Click The Generate Button to automatically generate different size slices.
+Click The Edit Button and Select Generate Slices to automatically generate different size slices.

 Vertical Slices will create 'count' number of vertical slices that are equal size.